SummaryRead the full fact sheet

 - Admit that you are angry and let your partner know how you feel by bringing the problem out into the open (without trying to hurt them).

-- Give yourself ‘cooling off’ time if you feel that you or your partner is too angry to talk about the problem.
+- Give yourself or your partner ‘cooling off’ time if you feel that you or they are too angry to talk about the problem.
 Remember to come back to the issue later and try to sort things out.

 - Listen to your partner’s point of view.
 There are two sides to every story.